Antetokounmpo scores 38 as Bucks outlast Pelicans 129-125

 TIP-INS

-Pelicans: “I haven’t noticed it, I’ve got to be honest, I just haven’t,” coach Stan Van Gundy said about fans being back in NBA arenas.
-“I don’t know that I ever do, unless you’re in a place that’s absolutely packed and going crazy.”… In the first Pelicans-Bucks meeting of the season, Ingram, Lonzo Ball, Bledsoe and Williamson each finished with 20-plus points, while Adams added 20 rebounds, becoming the first starting lineup to have four players score 20-plus and the fifth starter grab 20-plus rebounds since the Detroit Pistons in January 1992.
+Pelicans: “I haven’t noticed it, I’ve got to be honest, I just haven’t,” Van Gundy said about fans being back in NBA arenas.
+“I don’t know that I ever do, unless you’re in a place that’s absolutely packed and going crazy.”

-Bucks: G Bryn Forbes entered shooting 46.9% from 3-point range and 48.1% from the field, both career highs. … F Bobby Portis entered shooting 50% on 3s, tied for second best in the NBA, and a career-high 54% from the field. … Thursday’s game was the sixth in an eight-game homestand for the Bucks, the second-longest in franchise history.
+Bucks: G Bryn Forbes entered shooting 46.9% from 3-point range and 48.1% from the field, both career highs.

 UP NEXT